Enter your state

 By the numbers

-The number of Medicare beneficiaries in Colorado is right in the middle when compared to other states.
-However, Colorado is tied for third on the list of beneficiaries with incomes that are 200% more than the Federal Poverty level.
+The number of Medicare beneficiaries in Colorado is about in the middle when compared to other states.
+According to statistics from 2015*:

 Medicare resources in Colorado

-There are free resources for Colorado residents with Medicare that will provide information about their benefits and Medicare plans in Colorado.
+There are free resources for Colorado residents with Medicare that will provide information about their benefits and Medicare plan options in Colorado.

-Colorado Medicare Savings Programs: Residents with Medicare can apply for one of the savings programs in Colorado through the state's Department of Health Care Policy and Aging.
-These programs help residents who need help paying their Part A or Part B premiums.
+Medicare Savings Programs in Colorado: Residents with Medicare can apply for one of the savings programs in Colorado through the state's Department of Health Care Policy and Aging.
+These programs help residents who need help paying their Medicare Part A or Part B premiums.
 Normally, in order to be accepted into one of the savings programs, your income has to be below a certain limit.